npm-pub-2025/ci-publish/README.md

 In your npm account, go to **Access Tokens** and create a new **Granular Access Token**.

 - Keep *“Bypass 2FA”* unchecked, if it is checked (the default for tokens created before Nov 5th 2025) be sure to uncheck it
-- Set an expiration date you think is reasonable.
+- Set an expiration date you think is reasonable
-- Give it read/write access only to your package.
+- Give it read/write access only to your package

 ![GAT Scope](assets/gat-scope.png)